Climate and Energy Program

 Working to reduce the impact of Climate Change on California's forests

 Healthy forests have an important role to play in addressing climate change.
-Trees remove carbon dioxide, the primary greenhouse gas of concern, from the air and store it as carbon in as they grow.
-When trees die, they release CO2 back into the atmosphere.
-Forest damage and loss to
+Trees remove carbon dioxide, the primary greenhouse gas of concern, from the air and store it as carbon as they grow.
+Forest damage and loss caused by wildfires, insects, disease, or development can result in large carbon dioxide emissions back to the atmosphere.

 Climate Mitigation